AhmetHayrioglu/Binary_Search_Tree_2/README.md

 This project is a clean and modular re-implementation of a Binary Search Tree (BST) in Java.
 It was designed with a strong emphasis on **readability**, **maintainability**, and **object-oriented principles**, and reflects my growth as a software developer.

-> 🎯 I'm currently looking for an internship where I can contribute to real-world projects and continue growing as an engineer.
-This project showcases my approach to designing thoughtful, extensible, and well-structured code.

 ---

 ## 🧠 Motivation